keralaboy123/mvc-pattern-core-code/README.md

       * controller will start graphical user interface (view functions)
       * it will also start core backend code ( model functions).
       * we should not call model functions from view and we should not call view functions from model.
-      * controller can view and model functions. so they can communicate
+      * controller can call view and model functions. so they can communicate if you implemented this basic code then it automaticaly becomes a professional code
 </pre>

 ### what are these files